Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Dataset construction and analysis

 \subsubsection{Source data collection}

-Inspired by the video coding standard VVC \cite{bross2021vvc}, where test sequences are divided into 8 classes with 3–5 video sequences each, we organize our feature test dataset into five categories.
-Each category is supported by a curated subset of public datasets used as source data.
+We organize our feature test dataset into five classes, each supported by a curated subset of publicly available datasets used as source data.
+For Cls, we select 500 images from ImageNet \cite{deng2009imagenet}, each representing a unique class accurately classified by DINOv2.
+For Seg, we collect 100 images from VOC2012, ensuring coverage of all 20 object classes.
+For Dpt, we source 80 images from NYU-Depth-v2, adhering to the train-test split proposed in \cite{lee2019big} and selecting 3-8 images for each scene category.
+For CSR, we utilize 500 samples from the Arc-Challenge dataset, chosen for their longest input prompts and correct prediction by Llama3.
+For TTI, we first select 500 images from COCO2017 and then collect their longest captions.

-For image classification, we select 100 images from ImageNet \cite{deng2009imagenet}, each representing a unique class accurately classified by DINOv2.
-For semantic segmentation, we collect 20 images from VOC2012, ensuring coverage of all 20 object classes.
-For depth estimation, we source 16 images from NYU-Depth-v2, adhering to the train-test split proposed in \cite{lee2019big} and selecting one image for each scene category.
-In the common sense reasoning task, we utilize 100 samples from Arc-Challenge dataset, chosen for their longest input prompts and correct prediction by Llama3.
-For text-to-image synthesis, we first select 100 images from COCO2017 and then collect their longest captions.
+We noticed that learning-based methods require a dedicated training set.
+Please follow the source code to generate training data and find our training data in the supplementary.